jdavidrice/README-Generator/README.md

 ## Usage

-After installing the required dependencies, type "node index.js" into the console.
+After installing the required dependencies, enter "node index.js" into the console.
 Answer the questions, and the app will automatically generate a README file.

 * [Return to Top](#README-Generator)